seismiq-net/documentation/docs/setup/quickstart.md

 # Quick-start Guide

 ::: tip
-To associate a QuakeSaver sensor to your user account it will be helpful to have your [QuakeSaver token](./configuration.md#backend-connection) already at hand.
+To associate a SeismiQ sensor to your user account it will be helpful to have your [SeismiQ token](./configuration.md#backend-connection) already at hand.
 :::

 ## Connecting via Ethernet